With Proxyclick you have the option to allow certain users to create visits on behalf of other users.

 💡 Additional tips about the above features

-- Calendar integrations set the invitation sender as Host.
-Whether you are using the generic calendar integration or the Outlook add-in to create visits, bare in mind that the sender of the invitation will be defined as the host for the visit.
-The visit can be edited from the dashboard after the meeting request is sent, but the invitation will show the sender as a host for the meeting
+Calendar integrations set the invitation sender as Host.
+If you are using the generic calendar integration, please note that the sender of the invitation will be defined as the host for the visit.
+The visit can be edited from the dashboard after the meeting request is sent, but the invitation will show the sender as a host for the meeting.

 If you have any questions or feedback, please contact email@example.com or send us a message on the live chat.